simonavrillon/MUdictionnary/README.md

 # MUdict
-This repository provide access to code and data used in 'The decoding of extensive samples of motor units in human muscles reveals the rate coding of whole motoneuron pools.'
+This repository provides access to the code and data used in the preprint: 'The decoding of extensive samples of motor units in human muscles reveals the rate coding of entire motoneuron pools.'